BODIES-Lab-TU-Delft/msk-morph/README.md

         └── *.vtk                               # Processed meshes
 ```

-To obtain the morphed LD-MSK model, you must load the ModelWarper settings file (xml file) generated in the participant's directory `../participant_data/{participant_id}/warping_files` (which points at the corresponding csv landmark files) and the template LD-MSK model (osim file) in `./template_model_and_settings` in OpenSim Creator's ModelWarper tool.
+To obtain the morphed LD-MSK model, follow these steps in OpenSim Creator's ModelWarper tool:

+1. Load the ModelWarper settings file (xml file) generated in the participant's directory `../participant_data/{participant_id}/warping_files` (which points at the corresponding csv landmark files).
+2. Load the template LD-MSK model (osim file) in `./template_model_and_settings`.
-Then, manually select the directory to save the morphed geometries using the gear button next to `Export Warped Model` (recommendation: `../participant_data/{participant_id}/morphed_geometry`.
+3. Manually select the directory to save the morphed geometries using the export settings (gear button next to `Export Warped Model`) (recommendation: `../participant_data/{participant_id}/morphed_geometry`.
 The path must be absolute).
-After, click the `Export Warped Model` button.
-You can then save the model under your chosen name (recommended directory: `../participant_data/{participant_id}`).
+4. Click the `Export Warped Model` button.
+5. Save the model under your chosen name (recommended directory: `../participant_data/{participant_id}`).

 Note: Morphed LD-MSK models are saved by default in OpenSim Creator with hard-coded absolute paths to the bone geometry meshes (`morphed_geometry` folder).
 To prevent any issues with loading the geometries, run the script `./participant_data/convert_osim_paths_to_rel.py` to replace all absolute paths with relative ones, and keep the model and corresponding `morphed_geometry` folder always in the same directory.

 ### Posing the morphed LD-MSK model onto the target data

-Morphed LD-MSK models are posed by default in the neutral anatomical pose, following the [ISB](https://doi.org/10.1016/S0021-9290(01)00222-6) recommendations.
-To pose the models in the same pose as the target geometries, run the script `./participant_data/posing_morphed_model_onto_CSscanner.py` using OpenSim's Python [API](https://opensimconfluence.atlassian.net/wiki/spaces/OpenSim/pages/53085346/Scripting+in+Python#Setting-up-your-Python-scripting-environment).
+Morphed LD-MSK models are generated by default in the neutral anatomical pose, following the [ISB](https://doi.org/10.1016/S0021-9290(01)00222-6) recommendations.

+To re-pose the models to match the target geometries' pose, run the script `./participant_data/posing_morphed_model_onto_CSscanner.py` using OpenSim's Python [API](https://opensimconfluence.atlassian.net/wiki/spaces/OpenSim/pages/53085346/Scripting+in+Python#Setting-up-your-Python-scripting-environment).

 ## Authors